 A qualified, informed staff is our primary asset.
 Special training was undertaken by staff in June for the Community Aquatic Monitoring Program.
-Also in June, staff attended a tree pruning seminar in Coleman hosted by Gary Snider.
+CPR is updated when required for crew members.

 Expanding Partnerships

 Participating in related community groups Implements strategies 2, 3, and 4